-Although the Company believes that the insurance policies currently in place adequately insure the Company given the size of its customer base and revenues from product sales, there is a risk that the Company's insurance coverage may not be sufficient to cover future products claims.
+Although the Company believes that the insurance policies currently in place adequately insure the Company given the size of the Company's customer base and revenues from product sales, there is a risk that the Company's insurance coverage may not be sufficient to cover future products claims.

-Raw materials used by the Company for the production of its products are subject to price fluctuations which could change profitability expectations.
+"Raw materials used by the Company for the production of the Company's products are subject to price fluctuations which could change profitability expectations."

 Many of the materials used in the Company's products are common raw materials such as steel and rubber.
 These raw materials can be subject to significant price fluctuations.
-A steep rise in the price of such raw materials may have an adverse effect on the pricing of the Company's products and the Company's operating results.
-As the Company does not have any purchase agreements with customers, the Company is able to mitigate the risks associated with price fluctuations in the Company's raw materials by adjusting the pricing of the Company's products accordingly.
+A steep rise in the price of such raw materials may have an adverse effect on the financial returns of the Company's products and could negatively impact the Company's operating results.
+As the Company does not have any purchase agreements with customers, the Company are able to mitigate the risks associated with price fluctuations in the Company's raw materials by adjusting the pricing of the Company's products per quoted purchase order.
 However, there is no guarantee that customers will continue to purchase the Company's products if prices are adjusted due to the fluctuation in the price of raw materials.

-The success of the Company's business depends substantially on the continuing efforts of its senior executives, and its business may be severely disrupted if the Company loses their services.
+"The success of the Company's business depends substantially on the continuing efforts of the Company's senior executives, and the Company's business may be severely disrupted if the Company loses their services."

-The future success of the Company heavily depends upon the continued services of its senior executives and other key employees.
-In particular, the Company relies on the expertise and experience of its Chief Executive Officer, Chief Financial Officer and the Chief Operating Officer of Kelso Technologies Inc. and its subsidiaries Kelso Technologies (USA) Inc., KIQ Industries Inc., KIQ X Industries Inc., Kel-Flo Industries Inc., KIQ X Industries Inc. and KXI Wildertee Industries Inc. These individuals are under contractual obligations to the Company expiring on December 31, 2020, however if one or more of the Company's senior executives were unable or unwilling to continue in their present positions, the Company might not be able to replace them easily or at all.
+The future success of the Company heavily depends upon the continued services of the Company's senior executives and other key employees.
+In particular, the Company relies on the expertise and experience of the Company's Chief Executive Officer and Chief Financial Officer and the Chief Operating Officer of Kelso Technologies Inc., Kelso Technologies (USA) Inc., KIQ X Industries Inc., KIQ Industries Inc., Kel-Flo Industries Inc. (formerly Kelso Innovative Solutions Inc.) and KXI Wildertee Industries Inc. These individuals are under contractual obligations to the Company expiring on June 30, 2023, however, if one or more of the Company's senior executives were unable or unwilling to continue in their present positions, the Company might not be able to replace them easily or at all.
 If any of the Company's senior executives joins a competitor or forms a competing company, the Company may lose clients, suppliers, key professionals, technical know-how and staff members.